 Trouble in Western Pennsylvania – “Guns Don’t Kill People, I Kill People”

-The shooting in Texas by Devon Kelly points to what is apparently a gaping hole in the system.
-Journalists from the Huffington Post submitted requests for comment from the Air Force, Department of Defense, FBI and Department of Justice, all of whom failed to provide a clear explanation on the question of whether or not the the military is routinely submitting domestic violence records to the background check system, as they are required to do under federal law (Miller and Jeltsen).
+The shootings in Texas by Kelly and South Carolina by Roof point to what are apparently significant holes in the system put in place for background checks.
+After the shooting by Kelly, journalists from the Huffington Post submitted requests for comment from the Air Force, Department of Defense, FBI and Department of Justice, all of whom failed to provide clear explanation on the question of whether or not the military is routinely submitting domestic violence records to the background check system, as they are required to do under federal law (Miller and Jeltsen).

 Consequently, no one knows if the Kelly case was a simple case of one person “falling through the cracks” or if it is an indicator of a systemic failure.
 There could theoretically be “potentially hundreds or thousands of other convicted domestic abusers whose records were not entered into the background check system by the military”(Miller and Jeltsen).